Barack Obama 2012 presidential campaign: Early stages

 On January 20, 2009, Barack Obama was inaugurated as the 44th President of the United States.
 On April 4, 2011, President Obama officially announced his candidacy for re-election.
-The announcement was made via an online video titled "It Begins With Us", posted on his campaign website.
+The announcement was made through an online video titled "It Begins With Us", posted on his campaign website.
 The President also filled out official forms with the FEC at that time.

 President Obama did not face a significant challenge in the Democratic primaries, with no other candidate on the ballot in all but seven states.
 On April 3, 2012, Obama won the Maryland and District of Columbia primaries, giving him more than the required 2,778 delegates to secure the nomination.
-On April 30, 2012 the campaign announced that its slogan would be "Forward".
+On April 30, 2012, the campaign announced that its slogan would be "Forward".

 The campaign was based in Chicago in One Prudential Plaza, instead of in Washington, D.C., where all other modern incumbent presidents have had their re-election headquarters.
 The decision to base the campaign outside of Washington was said have been taken so as to ensure grassroots support for re-election.